 Photo © James Seligman

-The Kaweah Cottage is a secluded guest home situated on the Shangrila Nature Preserve, a 62-acre private sanctuary located along the confluence of the South Fork of the Kaweah River and Grouse Creek.
+The *Kaweah Cottage is a secluded guest home situated on the Shangrila Nature Preserve, a 62-acre private sanctuary located along the confluence of the South Fork of the Kaweah River and Grouse Creek.
 The Cottage was built in 2006 and designed to be exceptionally comfortable, healthy and energy efficient.
 The Nature Preserve is part of a historic homestead and was created to protect the abundant biodiversity of this riparian zone and its adjacent blue oak woodlands.
-The River frontage is renowned for its unusual display of granite outcroppings and user-friendly water slides.
+The River frontage is renowned for its unusual display of gentle granite outcroppings and seasonal water slides.
 Surrounded by thousands of acres of oak woodlands, horse pastures and ancient river pools, this destination offers a place of discovery, healing and celebration for the more adventurous lovers of Nature.

 The Kaweah Cottage is a green-built home with two cozy bedrooms, a luxurious bathroom, large kitchen and connected family room, and a deck that overlooks the horse pastures and Grouse Creek.
 It can comfortably accommodate from one person to a family or a small group of good friends.
 It is best suited for independent travelers who take pleasure in preparing their own meals in a gourmet kitchen; who prefer being away from the nearby town; and who love vacationing in a wilderness area with a home that they have all to themselves.